microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 To build, run SharedNetworkSettings.py.
 This will compile the correct EFI's and copy the needed files such as the license and markdown.
 In order to build, you'll need to have a few repos cloned into your tree, which is most easily accomplished by running SharedNetworkSettings.py --SETUP and SharedNetworkSettings.py --UPDATE, which will clone the correct repos automatically for you.
-Under the hood SharedNetworkSettings is invoking stuart_update, stuart_ci_setup, and BinaryDriveryBuilder as needed.
+Under the hood SharedNetworkSettings is invoking stuart_update, stuart_ci_setup, and BinaryDriverBuilder as needed.

 This should be a one-time step to setup the tree.
 SharedNetworkSettings supports all the same options that a regular platformbuilder does, such as --update and --skipbuild.
 If you wish to publish to Nuget, provide an API key by including it on the command line. *SharedNetworkSettings.py --api-key=XXXXXX*